Identifying Search Terms for Your Literature Review

 Final considerations

 Identifying effective search terms is an iterative process.
 Refining keywords and subject headings over time helps ensure your search strategy is both comprehensive and accurate.
-Search strategies may need to be adjusted depending on the type of review, the scope of literature, delays in database indexing, and the emergence of new terminology.
+Search strategies may need to be adjusted depending on the type of review, the scope of the literature, delays in database indexing, and the emergence of new terminology.

 Ultimately, decisions about which terms to include should be guided by subject expertise, review goals, and a commitment to transparent documentation.